Roasted Spring Vegetable Cobb Salad with Honey-Herb Vinaigrette is a filling, gluten-free entree salad that celebrates fresh Spring produce.

 Tip: always peel hard-boiled eggs when they’re freshly cooked.
 If you refrigerate with the shell on then try to remove it later it’s nearly impossible to peel.

-Meanwhile, get the bacon cookin’.
-Bacooooon!
+Meanwhile, get the bacon cooking.
 Line a baking sheet with foil then place a cooling rack on top and spray with nonstick spray.
-You’ll only need 3 slices of bacon for this recipe, but c’mon, when’s the last time you only made the amount of bacon a recipe calls for?
+You’ll only need 3 slices of bacon for this recipe but when’s the last time you only made the amount of bacon a recipe calls for?!

 Start with the golden beet.
 You’ll need 1 large beet or 2 small ones, and you can absolutely use a red one if that’s all you can find.
 Just know that your fingers may be stained a little pink after handling them.
 Slice off the top and bottom then peel and cut into large pieces.
 Toss with extra virgin olive oil, salt, and pepper (there’s no magical amount, just use what feels right,) then pop into the preheated oven on a baking sheet to roast for 15 minutes.